Stay safe but stay busy: Our weekly entertainment update

 Movies are projected outside on a 42-foot screen attached to the theater building, with customers parking in the lot.

-So far, Marcus has opened Parking Lot Cinemas in two locations: Nebraska and the Majestic Cinema, north of Kenosha in Brookfield.
+So far, Marcus has opened Parking Lot Cinemas in three locations: Nebraska, Ohio and the Majestic Cinema, north of Kenosha in Brookfield.

-Marcus calls this “an outdoor cinema experience in the theater parking lot where guests view movies from the privacy and comfort of their own vehicle.”

 ‘Just Mercy’ film

-The 2019 film “Just Mercy,” which chronicles courtroom struggles against racial injustice and mass incarceration, will be available to stream for free on digital platforms throughout June in the wake of George Floyd’s death, Warner Bros. announced Tuesday.
+The 2019 film “Just Mercy,” which chronicles courtroom struggles against racial injustice and mass incarceration, will be available to stream for free on digital platforms through June 30 in the wake of George Floyd’s death, Warner Bros. announced.

-In the film, Michael B. Jordan plays attorney Bryan Stevenson, founder of the Equal Justice Initiative, who helps a character played by Jamie Foxx.
-It’s based on Stevenson’s 2014 memoir “Just Mercy: A Story of Justice and Redemption,” one of the books that has rocketed to the top of best-seller lists as protests have swept the country.

 101 local ideas